Code-Institute-Submissions/RoDoCode-Menooh/README.md

 <hr>

 ## Overview
 This project is designed and developed to help users create and manage their own recipe books for cooking at home.
 Think Pinterest for foodies.
-The users are given the option to create their own recipes, add recipes from other users cookbooks, and create variants of other users recipes.
-Users can then forward a single recipe to a contact for the purposes of preparing that meal and purchasing ingredients.
+The users are given the option to create their own recipes, add recipes from other users to their own cookbook collections, furnish their own user profile, and leave comments on other recipes.
 All these functionalities are available to any user with an account. <br>
-The website was created for domestic users, but there is no reason that businesses wouldnt also use it.
+The website was created for domestic users, but there is no reason that businesses wouldn't also use it.
 This is a working demonstration of this site model which has the potential to be scaled to a functioning business in it's own right. <br>
 **Menooh - cookbook building website** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
 <br><br>
 The fully deployed project can be accessed at [this link](https://menooh-49c095ee8d82.herokuapp.com/).<br><br>